zama-ai/concrete/docs/dev/howto/CONTRIBUTING.md

 ### Conformance

-Each commit to `concretefhe` should be comformant to the standards decided by the team.
+Each commit to **concretefhe**  should be conformant to the standards decided by the team.
 Conformance can be checked using the following commands.

 ```shell
 make pcc